 The program’s didactic courses are completed primarily via an asynchronous online format using the learning management system to provide a quality, rigorous, and yet flexible learning experience for a diverse student body that comprises both traditional and nontraditional students.
-Didactic course content delivered primarily via an asynchronous online format provides flexibility and accommodates the schedules of working nursing professionals.
+Course delivery via an asynchronous online format provides flexibility accommodate the schedules of working nursing professionals.
 Course materials and assignments emphasize collaboration, critical thinking, research, and student accountability.
-Faculty incorporate interactive online learning activities including, but not limited to, required readings, asynchronous forum based discussions, synchronous online patient case discussions, online quizzes and exams, and evidence-based reviews to develop critical thinking/reasoning and professional communication with peers and faculty.
+Faculty incorporate interactive online learning activities including, but not limited to, required readings, asynchronous forum-based discussions, online patient case discussions, online quizzes and exams, and evidence-based reviews to develop critical thinking/reasoning and professional communication with peers and faculty.
 To prepare students for their future role, the program affords students the opportunity to develop professional competencies in practice settings aligned to the educational preparation.

 Regardless of who identifies the clinical practice experience (student or faculty), the clinical practice experience must provide students the opportunity to integrate new knowledge into practice and be supervised and evaluated by faculty (CCNE, 2015).
-Additionally, the Family Nurse Practitioner faculty are responsible for assessing the appropriateness of the clinical practice experience, including preceptor qualifications, types, and number of patients, setting/resources, etc. In some instances, the Family Nurse Practitioner student may engage in a clinical experience at the student’s employing agency.
+Additionally, the MSN faculty are responsible for assessing the appropriateness of the clinical practice experience, including preceptor qualifications, types, and number of patients, setting/resources, etc. In some instances, the MSN student may engage in a clinical experience at the student’s employing agency.
 However, if the students obtain clinical practice experiences at their workplace, such experiences cannot be “business as usual.”
 Rather, the experiences must provide the opportunity for students to integrate new knowledge into practice and the experiences must be appropriate to the expected student learning outcomes and program outcomes.
 As indicated previously, all clinical practice experience will be supervised and evaluated by faculty.

 The nursing faculty at South College work to develop the FNP students to assume their future role as a Family Nurse Practitioner, which includes preventative healthcare, as well as the assessment, diagnosis, and treatment of acute and chronic illness and preventative health care for individuals and families.
 We aim to prepare our FNP students to demonstrate a commitment to family–centered care and understand of the relevance of the family’s identified community in the delivery of care.